A solicitor of more than 30 years has agreed to be struck off after admitting that he twice failed to tell the truth to leaders of his firm.

 Gurr confirmed he had indeed reported the matter to the firm’s insurers at least two months previously and was asked to produce the email.

-The insurer confirmed there had been no email sent until after Gurr’s first meeting with the firm’s leaders.
-He subsequently admitted his first responses had been false and left the firm soon after.
+The insurer confirmed that no email had been sent until after Gurr’s first meeting with the firm’s leaders.
+He subsequently admitted his initial responses had been false and left the firm soon after.

-Gurr agreed an outcome with the SRA that he would be struck off.
+Gurr agreed an outcome with the Solicitors Regulation Authority that he would be struck off.
 He has since retired and is living in South Africa.

 In non-agreed mitigation, Gurr said he had enjoyed an unblemished 32-year career as a solicitor and never faced disciplinary action before.
 During the meeting where he misled the firm, he was in a ‘state of shock’ and panicked when being unexpectedly confronted by his fellow partners.

-Gurr had been reported to the SRA by the firm raising concerns about him backdating letters, misleading the Senior Costs Courts and the firm about these letters, then going on to rely on the letters in a witness statement.
-It was reported by the firm that he then failed to report these issues and was misleading when asked about them.
+Gurr had been reported to the SRA by the firm raising concerns about his backdating letters, misleading the Senior Costs Courts and the firm about these letters, then going on to rely on the letters in a witness statement.

 The underlying matter was a settled personal injury claim where the costs were due to be assessed.
 Gurr’s firm was ordered to repay £250,000 to the defendant after failing to comply with an unless order, despite making an application for relief from sanction.